Apple Watch Series 5 is a real watch now

-After a week of living with the new Apple Watch Series 5 ($415 at Amazon), which goes on sale Sept.
-20, I can report that its long overdue always-on display delivers what I've wanted.
-It's an upgrade that I notice a lot, because now I can glance at the time when I'm typing.
+After a week of living with the new Apple Watch Series 5, which goes on sale Sept.
+20 for $399 (£399, AU$649), I can report that its always-on display delivers what I've wanted.
+It's an upgrade that was long overdue.
+I notice it a lot because now I can glance at the time when I'm typing.
 Or casually watching TV.
 Or driving.
-No more weird arm-twists.
-And no more awkward comparisons to other always-on smartwatches, including the Pebble, Amazfit Bip, Fitbit Versa 2, Samsung Galaxy Watch or Google Wear OS watches.
+No more weird arm twists.
+And no more awkward comparisons to other always-on smartwatches, which include the Pebble, Amazfit Bip, Fitbit Versa 2, Samsung Galaxy Watch and Google Wear OS watches.

 The always-on display is the key new feature in the Apple Watch Series 5.